jess-miles/testing-ohe-var/README.md

 Ultimately I ended up iterating through 12 models with these different parameters, and then reviewed the results.

 # Model Interpretation and Conclusions
-To compare accuracy, I used a train-test split and generated the R-squared, Residual Sum of Squares (RSS), and Root Mean Squared Error (RMSE) for both train and test.
+To compare performance, I used a train-test split and generated the R-squared, Residual Sum of Squares (RSS), and Root Mean Squared Error (RMSE) for both train and test.

 To compare interpretability, I compared the test model coefficients to expected, and reviewed test models differed from watch other.

-## Predictive Accuracy
+## Performance
 Being able to accurately predict the target given the independent variables is one of the key measures of success for a linear regression model.
 <img src="./img/model_accuracy.png">